Total lunar eclipse: How to watch the 'Super Blood Moon' | DW | 26.05.2021

 The event is being called a "Super Blood Moon," with some poetically minded astronomers waxing even more lyrical by terming it a "Super Flower Blood Moon," the full moon in May being known as a "Flower Moon" in reference to spring flowers.

-The height of the eclipse will happen between 11:11-11:25 UTC, which is late evening Wednesday in Sydney and just before dawn in Los Angeles.
+The height of the eclipse will happen between 11:11 and 11:25 UTC, which is late evening Wednesday in Sydney and just before dawn in Los Angeles.

-In the US, people in Alaska and Hawaii will get the best views if they are early-risers.
-Stargazers in southern Chile and Argentina can also enjoy the spectacle.
+In the United States, people in Alaska and Hawaii will get the best views if they are early risers.
+Stargazers in southern Chile and Argentina may also enjoy the spectacle.

-Skies permitting, all of Australia and New Zealand and parts of Southeast Asia will provide front-row seats on Wednesday evening.
+Skies permitting, all of Australia and New Zealand — as well as parts of Southeast Asia — will provide front-row seats on Wednesday evening.

 A map of the eclipse path can be found here.